What is Theology?

 What is Covenant Theology?

 Covenant Theology holds that God has one people (true) Israel (spiritual decedents of Abraham) and the promises to Israel made in the Old Testament were fulfilled in Jesus Christ, the new Israel (elect/chosen/church), and the object of Abraham’s hope.
-Dispensationalists have often criticized Covenant Theology as being identical with what they call “Replacement Theology” or Supersessionism.
+Dispensationalists have often criticized Covenant Theology as being identical to what they call “Replacement Theology” or Supersessionism.
 Supersessionism is the concept that the Church has replaced Israel.
 However, in Covenant Theology, the church is not a replacement for the nation of Israel but an expansion of it where Gentiles are “grafted into” the existing covenant community.
-Jewish Christians are included in the spiritual Israel.Read More
+Jewish Christians are included in spiritual Israel.Read More